-OBITUARY-Colin Powell, U.S. military leader and first Black Secretary of state, dies
+OBITUARY-Colin Powell, U.S. military leader and first Black secretary of state, dies

 Powell was born in New York City on April 5, 1937, and raised in the South Bronx neighborhood, the son of a shipping clerk and a seamstress from Jamaica who arrived in America in 1920 aboard a "banana boat" - a United Fruit Company steamer.

-Powell's own ticket to success was the military's Reserve Officer Training Corps (ROTC), a program for university students that engaged his energies when he was, by his own admission, an otherwise uninspired student at the City College of New York.
+Powell's ticket to success was the military's Reserve Officers' Training Corps (ROTC), a program for university students that engaged his energies when he was, by his own admission, an otherwise uninspired student at the City College of New York.

 He was commissioned a U.S. Army second lieutenant in 1958.